Concepts 119 – Shatter/Crack

 These two frameworks, both with a frame that may be used or not, help convey a shattering, cracking, or fractures.
 Photographs may be sectioned just like with puzzles (please see FAQ entitled, " How do I cut a photograph into puzzle pieces?").

-This series was developed as a bonus series for January 2010 to accompany the Chart of the Month for January 2010.
-PowerFrameworks decided to provide the resources to create this great Chart of the Month.
+This series was developed as a bonus series for January 2010 to accompany the Power Chart for January 2010.
+PowerFrameworks decided to provide the resources to create this great Power Chart.

 Customizing the Shatter/Crack Frameworks

 If you want to change the size/shape of the frameworks, be sure to group and hold the shift key down while sizing so that the puzzles stay uniform and scale correctly.
 If you are using more than one framework in these series, import them all and then size them all at once.
 This way they stay uniformly sized and shaped from page to page.

 Select color from your document's color palette or a complimentary color so that the framework will reflect the color scheme of the rest of your document.
 Do not eliminate the lines unless the pieces are different colors.